-At low tide the sea retreats up to 100meters and form a convenient passage for local people and wild animals.
-These beaches are the only places North of Dar-es-salaam where sea turtles still come to lay their eggs.
-The most common species is the Green Turtle, the largest of the hard-shelled sea turtles.
+At low tide the sea retreats up to 100 metre to form a convenient passage for local people and wild animals.
+These beaches are the only place north of Dar-es-salaam where sea turtles still come to lay their eggs.
+The most common species is the green turtle, the largest of the hard-shelled sea turtles.
 Beside nest thieves on the beach, turtles are particularly threatened by commercial fisheries and water pollution.
-The marine extension of the park includes the Mafui sandbanks, whose colorful coral reefs are important breeding site for many fish species.
+The marine extension of the park includes the Mafui sandbanks, whose colorful coral reefs are important breeding sites for many fish species.

 Forest and Shrubs

 The less known coastal forest is characterized by a high biodiversity with many plants occurring only in this area (endemics).

 Forest plays an important role in protecting the soil against erosion and thus regulates the water cycle.
 Besides the two large forests of Zaraninge and Kwamsisi, many of the smaller patches of forest and shrubs represent an important habitat for animals.
 These forests and shrubs are vulnerable to illegal logging, charcoal production and farming expansion.